atyutyakin/java-many-maker/Backlog and notes.md

 # Backlog

+* Add setting up created_at and updated_at automatically.

 1. Add calculation of NutsInfo for given amount of ingredients.
 2. Add CRUD web interface for editing products and recipes.